-The hot-swappable hard drives connect to the system board through the hard drive backplane.
-Hot-swappable hard drives are supplied in hot-swappable hard drive carriers that fit in the hard drive slots.
+The hot swappable hard drives connect to the system board through the hard drive backplane.
+Hot swappable hard drives are supplied in hot swappable hard drive carriers that fit in the hard drive slots.

-Removing a 2.5-inch hard drive blank
+Removing a 3.5-inch hot swappable hard drive carrier blank

 CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that are shipped with your product.
+Read and follow the safety instructions that came with the product.

-CAUTION: To maintain proper system cooling, all empty hard drive slots must have hard drive blanks installed.
+CAUTION: To maintain proper system cooling, all empty hard drive slots must have drive carrier blanks installed.

-1. Follow the safety guidelines listed in the Safety instructions section.

-2. If installed, remove the front bezel.
+- 1. Follow the safety guidelines listed in Safety instructions section. - 2.
+If installed, remove the front bezel.

-Press the release button and slide the hard drive blank out of the hard drive slot.
+Press the release button and slide the hard drive carrier blank out of the hard drive slot.

 Figure 26.
-Removing a 2.5-inch hard drive blank
+Removing a 3.5-inch hot swappable hard drive carrier blank